+51 984 673 124 | +51 984 652 232 | [email protected]

 Tourist bus and raft!

-This section is called Chuquicahuana and is the best part of the Urubamba River it is located at 2 hours southern from Cusco.
+This section is called Chuquicahuana and the most popular and the best part of the Urubamba River it is located at 2 hours southern from Cusco.
 It is classified as class II, III and III+.
 This section has continuous rapids and for one day trip it's a great fun.
+This section is usually too high in Jan Feb and March so the Cusipata section is run when the river is high.

 Time to pull the raft to the river and to learn the commands.
 Once on the raft and far from the shore, the real fun starts.
 The river is smooth in the beginning, giving you the chance to practice the commands when the guide tells you, but don't worry, the bumps will come soon.
 You realize soon that the river is getting rougher, it's time to paddle.
 Suddenly the rapids show up, and you will see yourself paddling.
 You will get soak, even if you don't fall, water splash from everywhere, and it's cold, you will be glad that you are wearing the wetsuit and a wind cutter.